itsektionen/songbook-2.0/README.md

 Adds some feature

-Added this
+Adds this
-Removed that
+Removes that
-Updated something
+Updates something

 Resolves #13
 ```